flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 Each application should have a unique application ID, following the standard reverse-DNS schema.
 See [the Flatpak documentation](http://docs.flatpak.org/en/latest/conventions.html#application-ids) for more information on this.
 The Application ID should be a real URL of a domain that the app author has control over or where their app is hosted.

+Ignoring this will lead to problems down the line, such as not being able to verify the app and receiving payments.
+It also decides, which verification methods will be available.
+For e.g. using `io.github.flathub.TestApp` would only allow for `Github` or `Website` verification.

 ## Repository layout

 The manifest must be at the top level and named after the application ID with the extension